deepbsd/Farchi/README.md

 ## Here's What You'll Want to Change

-1. Your hostname
+1. `HOSTNAME=effie1`  Your hostname

-2. Your installation drive
+2. `IN_DEVICE=/dev/sda`  Your installation drive

-3. Partitions and sizes.
-By default it's EFI/BOOT: 512M, ROOT: 12G, SWAP:
-   4G, HOME: Rest of disk.
-I usually install to _at least_ a 500G drive.
-   For a VM I create a 30G Virtual drive and create 512M for EVI/BOOT, ROOT is 12G, SWAP is 2G, and HOME is the rest of the drive.
+3. Partitions and sizes.  `EFI_SIZE=512M` or `BOOT_SIZE=512M` (depending on whether you have an EFI or Bios system)  `SWAP_SIZE=4G` `ROOT_SIZE=12G` `HOME_SIZE=` If you're installing to a VM, these sizes should work.
+However if you're installing to actual hardware, these sizes may vary dramatically.
+Currently, the HOME partition or LV (logical volume) will occupy whatever space is left over after the ROOT and SWAP and EFI/BOOT partitions are created.
+On regular hardware, I like 100G for root.
+Many people enjoy smaller 50-75G partitions however.
+If you hibernate your system, a good rule of thumb is 2xRAM size for SWAP.

-4. Whether you want LVM or not.
-I don't install LUKS by default.
+4. `use_lvm(){ return 0; }`  Return 0 for yes, 1 for no.  Whether you want LVM or not.
+I prefer LVM and LUKS (encrypted filesystem) since I'm just used to it.

-5. Whether you want BCM4360 Wifi Drivers or not (or some other drivers of your choosing) This is a chipset I often use in my PCI wifi devices.
+5. `use_bcm4360(){ return 0; }`  Return 0 for yes, 1 for no.  Whether you want BCM4360 Wifi Drivers or
+   not (or some other drivers of your choosing).
+This is a chipset I often use in my PCI wifi devices.
    It's a good one.
 But you should install the driver for your wifi device.
+The `wl` driver is used for this and many recent Broadcom wifi chipsets.

+6. `install_x(){ return 0; }`  Return 0 for yes, 1 for no.  Do you want to install X11 or not (faster if
+   you don't, but you'll probably want to install it anyway).
+If you're just experimenting in a VM and testing your script, perhaps you just want to install a bare bones installation to test with.

+7. `VIDEO_DRIVER=xf86-video-vmware`  `install_x(){ return 0; }`  You must be installing X (or else why
-6. Your Video chipset driver to run X11.
+   would you care about a accelerated video driver?)
+This is your Video chipset driver to run X11.
    This will be one of the _xf86-video-*_ drivers for different video chipsets, such as Radeon, Nvidia, Intel, and so forth.
 I install xf86-video-vmware by default.

-7. Do you want to install X11 or not (faster if you don't, but you'll probably want to install it anyway).
-If you're just experimenting in a VM and testing your script, perhaps you just want to install a bare bones installation to test with.

-8. What desktop environment to you want (or what Window Manager)?
+8. `DESKTOP=(cinnamon nemo-fileroller)`  Your choice.
+Many options are available.
+What desktop environment to you want (or what Window Manager)?
 I chose lightdm for display manager and Cinnamon for desktop environment by default.
 XFCE and Mate and i3gaps are also some favorites of mine and are ready to be installed also.

-9. Your LOCALE and TIME\_ZONE:  en\_US-UTF-8 and America/New York by default.
+9. Your `LOCALE` and `TIME\_ZONE`:  `en\_US-UTF-8` and `America/New York` by default.
 Keyboard is
-   also American English by default.
+   also `us` by default. `FILESYSTEM=ext4` by default.

 10. What packages you want.
 I chose some default X11 goodies, printing utilities, multimedia packages, and some programming utilities.
 I don't install Nano by